reorreo/Paper_notes/paper/ITE-MTA.md

 16. [On Learning Contrastive Representations for Learning With Noisy Labels(CVPR2022):CTRR]
 17. [Probabilistic End-To-End Noise Correction for Learning With Noisy Labels(CVPR2019)]
 18. [Peer Loss Functions: Learning from Noisy Labels without Knowing Noise Rates(PMLR2020)]
+19. [Robust Training under Label Noise by Over-parameterization(PMLR2022)]
+20. [A Closer Look at Memorization in Deep Networks(PMLR2017)]
+21. [Augmentation Strategies for Learning With Noisy Labels(CVPR2021)]
 ---